ircv3/ircv3-specifications/extensions/bot-mode.md

 [ ... ]
 Server: @draft/bot :robodan!~u@203.0.113.22 PRIVMSG #chat :Hello!
 Try typing .help to see my commands!
 ```

-The conventional `BOT` ISUPPORT value is `"B"`, but this example uses `"b"` to demonstrate where the value's used.
+Example of some future value being sent, which the receiving client will ignore and process as a bare `@draft/bot` tag:
 ```
 Server: @draft/bot=someFutureValueHere=2343 :robodan!~u@203.0.113.22 PRIVMSG #chat :Hello!
 Try typing .help to see my commands!
 ```
-Example of some future value being sent, which the receiving client will ignore and process as a bare `@draft/bot` tag.